mideind/GreynirEngine/README.rst

 ----

-GreynirPackage embeds the `Database of Icelandic Morphology <https://bin.arnastofnun.is>`_ (`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), abbreviated BÍN.
+GreynirPackage indirectly embeds the `Database of Icelandic Morphology <https://bin.arnastofnun.is>`_ (`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), abbreviated BÍN.
+GreynirPackage does not claim any endorsement by the BÍN authors or copyright holders.

-The BÍN source data are publicly available under the CC-BY-4.0 license, as further detailed `here in English <https://bin.arnastofnun.is/DMII/LTdata/conditions/>`_ and `here in Icelandic <https://bin.arnastofnun.is/gogn/mimisbrunnur/>`_.
+The BÍN source data are publicly available under the `CC BY-SA 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/>`_, as further detailed `here in English <https://bin.arnastofnun.is/DMII/LTdata/conditions/>`_ and `here in Icelandic <https://bin.arnastofnun.is/gogn/mimisbrunnur/>`_.